Sign Up for a Free Account

 Overview

 With few exceptions, the basal ganglia are known to play an essential role in the manifestation of most of the disorders that fall within this classification.
 In this article, each of these disorders are, therefore, evaluated and interpreted primarily within the context of one or more of the existing models of the basal ganglia.
 Although tremor is also present in Parkinson disease, its pathophysiology is thought to differ from that of bradykinesia.
 Therefore, parkinsonian tremor will be discussed separately in this article.
 Disorders such as ataxia (as well some forms of tremor) localize to the cerebellum and related circuits whereas the various forms of myoclonus may localize to virtually all levels of the central nervous system.
 A group of rare disorders that include the apraxias and alien limb phenomenon localize primarily to cortical-subcortical circuits.
-The latter disorders will not be considered in this summary.
+The latter disorders will not be considered in this article.
 A brief introduction to the theories and organization of motor control in the central nervous system provides a wider context within which to view the specific disorders that affect it.
-This topic has been extensively reviewed elsewhere (40; 59; 103; 22; 298), and the following is intended to orientate the reader.
+This topic has been extensively reviewed elsewhere (46; 70; 123; 25; 371), and the following is intended to orientate the reader.

-Over the last few years the role of the cerebellum in these “basal ganglia” disorders has been better characterized, particularly in Parkinson disease and dystonia.
+In addition to the basal ganglia, the role of the cerebellum in these “basal ganglia” disorders has been better characterized over the last decade, particularly in Parkinson disease and dystonia.
 In addition, further evidence is available to understand the oscillation model of the basal ganglia.
 These topics will be updated in this article.

 Key points